top of page

 • Super citrus olive oil cake with yuzu curd and pistachio mascarpone cream

-As soon as you recieve your confirmation email with the link to the class, download it to your computer as soon as possible - the link will expire after 30 days!
+As soon as you receive your confirmation email with the link to the class, download it to your computer as soon as possible - the link will expire after 30 days!
 I'll always happily send you a fresh link if you need one, too.

 The following is a list of tools you'll need for the class: